lancearlaus/lancearlaus.github.io/_posts/2015-05-27-Akka-Streams-Using-Buffers.md

   (bcast.in, diff.outlet)
 }

-//Example usage for 7-day trailing difference
+// Example usage for 7-day trailing difference that prints:
-// Prints:
 // (100, 14)
 // (98, 14)
 // ...